hypriot/blog/content/post/hypriotos-barbossa-for-raspberry-pi-3.md

 ## Updated Docker and Docker-Tools
 Compared to our latest HypriotOS Berry 0.7 we did upgrade the Docker-Engine to v1.11 which now has several binaries instead of one.
-Besides the original Docker binary there is now also a Containerd and a Runc binary.
-Containerd is basically a supervisor for individual containers that are run by Runc.
+Besides the original Docker binary there is now also a Containerd and a runC binary.
+Containerd is basically a supervisor for individual containers that are run by runC.

-The main reasons for splitting up the Docker binary were the efforts to support the [standardization of container technology](https://www.opencontainers.org/) and to make it easier to maintain the existing technology stack.
+The main reasons for splitting up the Docker binary were the efforts of Docker to support the [standardization of container technology](https://www.opencontainers.org/) and to make it easier to maintain the existing technology stack.
 You can get a good overview about these changes in the [blog post](https://blog.docker.com/2016/04/docker-engine-1-11-runc/) announcing the release of Docker 1.11.

 And there is also a very intersting deep dive into the details of those changes: